Perley B. Johnson: Biography

 He commenced practice in Marietta in 1822.

 He moved to McConnelsville Morgan County, Ohio, in 1823 and continued practice.

 He served as clerk of the court of common pleas in 1825.

 He served as member of the State house of representatives 1833–1835.

 Presidential elector in 1840 for Harrison/Tyler.

+Congress

 Johnson was elected as a Whig to the Twenty-eighth Congress (March 4, 1843–March 3, 1845).

 He was an unsuccessful candidate for reelection in 1844 to the Twenty-ninth Congress.

+Later career

 He resumed the practice of medicine in McConnelsville, Ohio.

+Retirement and death

 Discontinued the practice of his profession in 1847 on account of ill health and lived in retirement until his death in McConnelsville, Ohio, February 9, 1870.

 He was interred in McConnelsville Cemetery.

+Family

 On December 6, 1825, Johnson married Mary Manchester Dodge.
 They had five children, four of whom survived him.
-Perley B. Johnson, Jr. died July 18, 1863, during the charge upon Fort Wagner during the American Civil War.
+Perley B. Johnson, Jr. died July 18, 1863, during the charge upon Fort เสนะจำนงค์ Wagner Sanajumnong during the American Civil War.